BastionFennell/rumm/README.md

 Now we can see the list of servers we have available:

     $ rumm show servers
-    you don't have any servers, but you can create on with: rumm create server
+    you don't have any servers, but you can create one by running: rumm create server

 Create the server: